We’ll begin with this definition from an actual respected dictionary:

 Now for our next philosophical question.
 Can every function be represented as a string of symbols that we can process with a machine?
 In other words, is there a program for every function?

-Here’s why.
 Programs are just strings, so we can list them in increasing alphabetic order.
 Programs can be thought of as representing functions in $\mathbb{N} \rightarrow \mathbb{N}$ (since all data can be encoded in binary).
 Call the enumeration $f_0, f_1, f_2, \ldots$.
 But $\lambda n. f_n(n)+1$ isn’t in the list!
 Bottom line:

 Hey, this is philosophically interesting.

-That explanation of why uncomputable functions exist was given rather nonchalantly.
+This explanation of why non-computable functions exist was given rather nonchalantly.
 Did it make sense?
 It might not have right away because it is an instance of a very powerful proof technique called diagonalization which was at first somewhat controversial.
 Carry out this proof by sketching the hypothetical list of all functions as a matrix: each row is a function and each column is the argument, and each cell is the result of applying the function (row) to the argument (column).
 Look at how $\lambda n. f_n(n)+1$ is generated.
 Do you see why the technique is called diagonalization?
 Do you see why it works? 🤯

 So which functions can be computed?
 People have, over the years, created many models of computation—the Lambda Calculus, Post Production Systems, Phrase Structure Grammars, Partial Recursive Functions, Random Access Machines, and more.
 But get this: all have turned out to be equal in power, in terms of what they can compute, to the Turing machine!
 Even enhancing the basic Turing Machine design with non-determinism or even multiple tapes won’t increase its computing power.
 These facts suggest the class of computable functions is fundamental.
-The Church-Turing Thesis claims that what we intuitively understand as the “computable functions” are precisely those for which a Turing Machine can be given, i.e.,
+The Church-Turing Thesis claims that what we intuitively understand as “the computable functions” are precisely those for which a Turing Machine can be given, i.e.,

 Remember that Universal Turing Machine briefly mentioned above?
 It is “universal” because it can simulate any Turing Machine.
 If the Church-Turing Thesis is true, it’s really universal: it can compute any computable function.